This post may contain affiliate links. Only affiliates for products/services we believe in appear on this site.

 As I am sure you are aware, artificial lighting is a huge and kinda complex topic, (like seriously!)
 There are so many options out there and things to consider, like budget, storage, set up, power and accessories, the list goes on.

 In my camera bag, I carry around a Nikon SB 910 Speedlight.
 It’s a really small unit that I can use remotely as a lighting source, that isn’t too expensive or bulky to carry around.
 Primarily I take it with me as a backup when I am shooting restaurants and cafes for example.
+I have, however, recently discovered that the Nikon SB 910 Speedlight has been discontinued, its replacement is the Nikon SB-5000 AF Speedlight.

 In this post, I wanted to share how I recreated a moody natural food photography lighting set-up using my Speedlight.